 Liquidity risk is the risk that the Company will not be able to meet its financial obligations, including commitments and guarantees, as they become due.
 In order to manage this risk, the Company forecasts cash requirements over a 12 month rolling time period to determine whether sufficient funds will be available and maintains substantial capacity under its committed bank lines of credit, as discussed under Liquidity and Capital Resources, to address any contingencies.
 The Company's primary sources of liquidity and capital resources are funds generated from operations, the issuance of commercial paper and draws under committed credit facilities and long-term debt, which includes debentures and mediumterm notes.
 The Company also maintains current shelf prospectuses with securities regulators, which enables, subject to market conditions, ready access to either the Canadian or United States public capital markets.
-The Company is in compliance with all the terms and conditions of its committed credit facilities
+The Company is in compliance with all the terms and conditions of its committed credit facilities as at December 31, 2016.
+As a result, all credit facilities are available to the Company and the banks are obligated to fund and have been funding the Company under the terms of the facilities.

-Reported within Interest expense in the Consolidated Statements of Earnings.
+2 Reported within Interest expense in the Consolidated Statements of Earnings.

-Reported within Transportation and other services revenues, Commodity sales revenues, Commodity costs and Operating and administrative expense in the Consolidated Statements of Earnings.
+3 Reported within Transportation and other services revenues, Commodity sales revenues, Commodity costs and Operating and administrative expense in the Consolidated Statements of Earnings.

-Reported within Operating and administrative expense in the Consolidated Statements of Earnings.
+4 Reported within Operating and administrative expense in the Consolidated Statements of Earnings.